 How Landlords Can Fall Victim to Rental Scams by Tenants

 While rental scams are often associated with fake landlords targeting tenants, landlords themselves are also vulnerable to sophisticated scams.
-Below are some of the most common cases and how to spot them before it’s too late.
+Below are some of the most common cases and how to spot those rental scams before it’s too late.

 1. Fake Tenant Applications